 blackDest are the luminance factors of the source and destination black points.

-- xy chromaticity.
-The chromaticity coordinates x, y, and z are each the ratios of the corresponding component of an XYZ color to the sum of those components; therefore, those three coordinates sum to 1.(16) "xyY" form consists of x then y then the Y component of an XYZ color.
+The chromaticity coordinates x, y, and z are each the ratios of the corresponding component of an XYZ color to the sum of those components; therefore, those three coordinates sum to 1.(19) "xyY" form consists of x then y then the Y component of an XYZ color.
 "Yxy" form consists of the Y component then x then y of an XYZ color.

-- u′v′ chromaticity. u′ and v′ describe what are considered uniform chromaticity coordinates for light sources.(17) "u′v′Y" form consists of u′ then v′ then the Y component of an XYZ color.
+The CIE 1976 uniform chromaticity scale diagram is drawn using coordinates u′ and v′.(20) "u′v′Y" form consists of u′ then v′ then the Y component of an XYZ color.
 "Yu′v′" form consists of the Y component then u′ then v′ of an XYZ color.

 In the following pseudocode,